Configuration

 Click for Configuration Options

-typeThe type of filter to determine the value or just specify the filter Objectyes
+typeThe type of filter to determine the value from the entity/area.
+Referenceyes-

 type: state